amercier/php-cli-helpers/docs/install.md

     Composer successfully installed to: /mnt/hgfs/Documents/sandbox/vcloud/composer.phar
     Use it: php composer.phar

-At this step, you should have the following files in your project's folder:
+At this stage, you should have the following files in your project's folder:

-    **$ ls -l**
+    $ ls -l
     - composer.phar (~900 kB)